 SOA as a Service will drastically reduce the software modular cost, eliminate the need to test the entire system, allow for rapid updates and quick feature introduction into the field.
 This streamlined behind the scenes updates/upgrades is similar to mobile phones (iphonize).

-An additional advantage of SOA for automotive is that it allows for built-in security (such as seamless encryption) & application containment so that applications can be monitored and not be able to destabilize the entire system.
+An additional advantage of a service-oriented architecture for automotive is that it allows for built-in security (such as seamless encryption) & application containment so that applications can be monitored and not be able to destabilize the entire system.

 Distributed SOA Service as an Infrastructure

-We have pioneered a patented approach for vehicle networks that uses the SOA methodology to enable any ECU, Domain Controller or Gateway to serve as a vehicle-wide computing platform.
+We have pioneered a patented approach for vehicle networks that uses the Automotive SOA methodology to enable any ECU, Domain Controller or Gateway to serve as a vehicle-wide computing platform.
 By integrating SOA capabilities into ECUs, you can maximize the functionality, security and safety of connected and autonomous vehicles while lowering the complexity of developing software and services to customize vehicles.
-Our SOA Platform provides a real-time safe and secure environment for the operation of multiple services within a client-server framework.
+The GuardKnox Automotive SOA Stack provides a real-time safe and secure environment for the operation of multiple services within a client-server framework.

 It also includes a special partition that implements the functionality of the GuardKnox Communication LockdownTM mechanism that acts as a safeguard securing the entire vehicular computer network.